movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 > [!WARNING]
 > The transfer of tokens is one-to-one: a user locks $k$ `$L1MOVE` tokens on L1, they bridge them to L2, and they receive $k$ L2`$L2MOVE` tokens.
 The same one-to-one ratio applies from L2 to L1.
 The bridge does not allow for _swapping_ tokens.

-**Lock-Mint**.
+**Lock-and-Mint**.
 The main idea of the _lock-mint_ protocol is as follows.
 For the sake of simplicity, assume the two chains (L1 and L2) have only one user and the user has an account `l1acc` on L1, and another account `l2acc` on L2.
 We also assume that each transfer is for one token.

 If the user wants to bridge one `$L1MOVE` to L2, then